 GenNext is a collaboration between The College Music Society and NAMM (the National Association of Music Merchants) that provides opportunities for college, conservatory, and university music faculty and students to learn about the nearly $100 billion music industry and to network with industry leaders.

-- provides exposure to careers and employment opportunities in music and the music products industry
+- exposure to careers and employment opportunities in music and the music products industry,

-- examines issues of current importance to the music products industry and education community
+- discussions of current issues of the music products industry and education community, and

-Participation in GenNext is open to members of NAMM, members of The College Music Society, and students currently enrolled in college-/university-level music programs.
+Participation in the GenNext program is open to members of NAMM, members of The College Music Society, and students currently enrolled in college-/university-level music programs.